TINNITUS JOURNEY

-When tinnitus first arrives in your life it can be all consuming.
-Your brain registers that unknown alien noise as a threat to the system.
-And with that comes anxiety, reduced sleep, isolation and possible depression.
-But with time, life with tinnitus can improve considerably for most people.
-It’s a journey.
+When tinnitus first arrives in your life it can be all-consuming.
+Your brain registers that unknown new noise as a threat, and with that comes the anxiety, reduced sleep, isolation and possible depression.
+But over time, life with tinnitus can improve considerably for most people.
+It's a journey.

 I first got tinnitus back in 2009 and it had a massive impact on my life.
 I'm in a much better place with it now.
 I still have it, but I rarely notice it.

-On this page I’ve listed some very candid questions that I would ask myself during my time with tinnitus, along with the answers I eventually found, in the hope they might help someone else.
+On this page I've listed some very candid questions that I would ask myself during my time with tinnitus, along with the answers I eventually found, in the hope they might help frame the mindset of someone with a new case or ongoing struggles with tinnitus.

 Keith Wright - Filmmaker